golemfactory/golem-usecases/README.md

   Other solutions can possibly involve `FHE` or something like that, but it is problably hard to do at the moment.
   Important note: many times, independently, people thought that a good solution for this problem would be to pay for results as soon as they arrive, using something like *atomic swap*.
 However, it is not going to work, since the algorithm (read the analysis) depends on the fact that it is hard to cheat and not be caught *in the long run* - if we were to pay for every successful compitation before the end of computations, we would lose this advantage and the whole algorithm would be useless.

+---

 ## Implementation

 Implementation of neural network training is done in `PyTorch`.
 It was chosen after a careful consideration, [this repository (inexxt private repo)](https://github.com/inexxt/golem_rd/tree/master/ml_task) contains a rather unstructured recording of experiments done, plus a number of arugments for and agains each popular framework. **TL;DR** the main reason was the ability to handle randomness easily (so `keras` was out) and then the ease of extending and debugging (so `TF` was out).
+Docker image for this part is available under `golemfactory/mlbase` dockerhub, Dockerfile - under `apps/mlpoc/resources/images/Dockerfile_torch`.
+It's fairly generic (maybe without that pytorch installation line), downloading `anaconda` distribution and swapping `/usr/bin/python` with version from `conda`.

 Implementation of hyperparameters search is done in `spearmint`.
 It was also chosen after a careful consideration: bayesian optimization has strong mathematical foundations, so there is a lot that can be done to extend the solution and reason about it, the license is ok, the comparision between hyperparameters-tuning software maybe doesn't really favour `spearmint`, but differences are not too big [(see paper here)](http://www.cs.ubc.ca/~hutter/papers/13-BayesOpt_EmpiricalFoundation.pdf).
 There is also a great advantage of simplicity - `spearmint` can be run in the special `spearmint-lite` mode, which is a single python file (plus some dependencies), which does all computations.
 All the communications is done by updating file, which is a great convinience, when we have to communicate between docker container and task running outside container.
+Docker image for this part is available under `golemfactory/mlspearmint` dockerhub, Dockerfile - under `apps/mlpoc/resources/images/Dockerfile_spearmint`.
+It's very different than `mlbase`, because development of this version of `spearmint` was ceased a long time ago. (after that they moved to more restrictive license).

 ### Description